PRBonn/3DUIS/README.md

 This repo contains the code for our [paper](https://www.ipb.uni-bonn.de/pdfs/nunes2022ral-iros.pdf): Unsupervised Class-Agnostic Instance
 Segmentation of 3D LiDAR Data for Autonomous Vehicles.

-Our approach uses a self-supervised pretrained network to extract point-wise features and use it to build graph representation of the point cloud, mapping the relation between each point and it's neighbors.
+Our approach uses a self-supervised pretrained network to extract point-wise features and use it to build a graph representation of the point cloud, mapping the relation between each point and it's neighbors.
 Then, we apply GraphCut to divide each instance from the background, achieving class-agnostic instance segmentation in an unsupervised manner.

-Additionally we created a new benchmark for Open-World unknown instance segmentation based on SemanticKITTI [here](https://bit.ly/39VFTRD).
+Additionally we created a new benchmark for Open-World LiDAR instance segmentation based on SemanticKITTI [here](https://bit.ly/39VFTRD).

 ![Competition](pics/codalab.png)